mlund/matrix65/README.md

    - compiles to lean, efficient binaries, similar to C
    - has lot's of useful _crates_, e.g. for supporting [CBM disk images](https://crates.io/crates/cbm)
    - has **Cargo** which makes dependency handling easy-peasy
-4. In my opinion, higher level language features are more suitable than raw C for tasks like HTTP requests, JSON parsing, and TUI handling (No offence, MEGA65 Team 😉).
+4. In my opinion, higher level language features in Rust are superior to raw C for tasks like HTTP requests, JSON parsing, and TUI handling (No offence meant, MEGA65 Team🖖).

 ## Resources